kulfoniasty/scores/README.md

 On the `rich-domain-solution` branch you can find an alternative approach to the problem.

-## What bothered me in the explicit solution:
+## What bothered me in the explicit solution
-- score board was keeping the whole business knowledge
+- Score Board was keeping the whole business knowledge
 - even if I managed to extract some of the business invariants to Match and Score there was still the Score Board being "too fat"
 - what probably bothered me the most was the fact that I could not call "match.updateScore" which I considered to be a state transition of a Match itself and by no means a state of the Score Board
 - another pain point was the fact that I cannot have more boards displaying my world cup results